Designing a Machine Learning-Driven, Cross-Hardware Emulator for Noisy Quantum Computers with Gate-Based Protocols: Methods

-To carry out GST on the IQM Garnet device, we used a modified version of GST code to only use PRx gates for state preparations and measurements in various bases.
+Performing GST on quantum hardware requires careful attention to the device's native gates and topology to avoid transpilation-induced circuit modification--such as adding or removing gates--which could compromise the accuracy of GST.
+In particular, IQM Garnet uses the Phase Rx gate and CZ gate as its native gates.
+The Phase Rx gate, hereafter referred to as the PRx gate, can be decomposed into three rotational gates, $\text{PRx}(\theta, \phi) = \text{Rz}(\phi) \text{Rx}(\theta) \text{Rz}(-\phi)$.
+Together with the CZ gate, they form a universal gate set.
+Therefore, to carry out GST on the IQM Garnet device, we modify the GST protocol to only use PRx gates for state preparations and measurements in various bases.
 This modification specifically allowed GST to be executed with Amazon Braket's verbatim compilation function, bypassing the need for on-device transpilation/compilation to native gates before execution.
 This enabled us to have full control of target qubits for single-qubit GST as well as control and target qubits for two-qubit GST.

 While searching for a suitable gate set for GST, we observed that different types of noise on different gates impact the $g$ and $\mathcal{U}$ matrices with some more similar than others.
 Amplitude damping noise causes all elements of $g$ and $\mathcal{U}$ to tend towards 1.
 Dephasing and depolarizing noise may have similar effects on $g$ and $\mathcal{U}$, depending on the choice of gate.
 Readout noise at a certain parameter resembles maximum depolarizing or dephasing noise as well.
-We provide a heuristic elaboration in Fig.~\ref{fig.GST_noise_models} in Appendix~\ref{sec.GST}.
-The single-qubit PRx gates that form our gate set in Table~\ref{table.PRX_gate_set}.
+We provide a heuristic elaboration in Fig.~\ref{fig.GST_noise_models} in Appendix~\ref{sec.appendix_GST}.
+The single-qubit PRx gates that form our gate set are listed in Table~\ref{table.PRX_gate_set}.

 The two-qubit gate set only consists of the CZ gate as it is the only native two-qubit gate of IQM Garnet.
+Further information about the IQM Garnet device, such as the topology, calibration data details, and costs, can be found in Appendix~\ref{sec.appendix_garnet}.